CartoDB/carto-selfhosted-helm/README.md

 This repository contains the Helm chart files for Carto 3, ready to launch on Kubernetes using [Kubernetes Helm](https://github.com/helm/helm).

-## Temp: Deploy CARTO in a self hosted environment
+## Deploy CARTO in a self hosted environment

 - Create new SelfHosted environment in https://github.com/CartoDB/carto3-onprem-customers